 Getting Started with WordPress

 Just bear in mind: WordPress is an intermediate website builder.
 You won’t need any programming knowledge per se, but you will need to familiarize yourself with their backend menu.
-Unlike Weebly, which lets you edit the website just by dragging and dropping elements, WordPress has more traditional edit menu.
+Unlike Weebly, which lets you edit the website just by dragging and dropping elements, WordPress has a more traditional edit menu.

 That said, we’ve written a few guides and recorded a video that explains how to create a WordPress website using Bluehost from start to finish.
 If you follow one of our guides and use the same theme, you should get most of the work done in less than an hour.